rgorowsky/Message-Generator/README.md

 # Nice to Haves, or for the Future...
 DB of people that post messages at different variables, add a randomizer to the time periods, be able to scrape recent data from the net and based on user details generate a sentiment statement

+# How to Run?
+the messageGenerator.ts file has the main executable functions.
+To run, open terminal and input 'node messageGenerator.js'